-That’s potentially disastrous because other people’s decisions are based on their business models and their clients’ needs.
+That’s potentially disastrous because other people’s decisions are based on their business models, their brand identities, and their clients’ needs.

 You’re the best person to make the detailed decisions about your business precisely because it’s your business, and your business serves your clients.

 A business owner, by definition, needs to take ownership, and that means finding the courage to act.

 Effective advice-seeking vs inertia-inducing thinking …